Hooshyar Khayam

-Hoshyar Khayam (هوشیار خیام) is a British-born Iranian music performer, composer, and teacher.
-He lives in Tehran.
+Hoshyar Khayam (هوشیار خیام) is a British-Iranian music performer, composer, and teacher.
+He lives in Ottawa, Canada.

 Early life and education

 Hooshyar Khayam was born in 1978 in Bedford, England; to Iranian parents, visual artist Pariyoush Ganji and music composer Masud Khayam.
 He started studying music at the age of seven and studied music under the supervision of various professors.

-Khayam obtained an associate degree in piano playing in 1996; and a BA degree in music theory in 1997 from Trinity College London; and a BA degree in Iranian music from Iran Arts University in 1999.
+Khayam obtained an associate degree in piano playing in music theory 1996; and a BA degree in 1997 from Trinity College London; and a BA degree in Iranian music from Iran Arts University in 1999.
 He has a BA degree in Iranian music from the University of the Arts London.

 Khayam has a MA and a PhD in composition and conducting from the University of Cincinnati, College-Conservatory of Music, where he studied under Gao Weijie, Miguel Roig-Francoli, Lee Fiser, Ricardo Zohn-Muldoon, Mark Gibson, Joel Hoffman, Michael Chertock, and Robert Zierolf.